 Can I charge the electronic or online payment fees to my tenant?

 You might want to consider including any fees for payment processing in your Lease Agreement.
-You may want to ask a lawyer or check your local laws for any limits.
+You may also want to ask a lawyer or check your local laws for any limits.
 And don't forget that, depending on where the rental is, you might consider providing at least one rent payment option that does not include added fees.
 Fortunately, our trusted partner, Baselane, provides automated and free rent collection for both landlords and tenants, for easy and stress-free property management.

 In many cases, you may still be able to charge fees not covered in your Lease Agreement.
 For instance, your Lease Agreement might say tenants must pay by check or electronic bank transfer.
 If you accept online payments or credit cards, you might require the tenants to pay any additional fees for doing so.